LOGIN →

 • What are the key differences between Projects and Custom GPTs?

-• How do you decide between using a Project or a Custom GPT?
+• How do I decide between using a Project or a Custom GPT?

-By the end of this post, you’ll have clear answers to these questions—so you can stop feeling overwhelmed by AI and start using it strategically.
+By the end of this post, you’ll have clear answers to these questions so you can start using ChatGPT strategically for your marketing content.

 Note: most of the features described in this blog post are only available for paid (‘Plus’) ChatGPT accounts.

-What is a Project and when should you use one?
+What is a Project and when should I use one?

 When you are logged into your ChatGPT account, navigate to the left sidebar to find “Projects.”